-Almost 40 percent of small businesses never reopen after a natural disaster, according to the Federal Emergency Management Agency (FEMA).
+Almost 25 percent of small businesses never reopen after disasters, according to the Federal Emergency Management Agency (FEMA).
 That's a troubling statistic, but having a disaster recovery plan can greatly improve your odds of survival.

 The focus of a disaster recovery plan should be on analyzing your business's potential weaknesses and taking proactive steps to mitigate those vulnerabilities.
 Here are five steps you can take now: